rafaelespinoza/godfish/README.md

 declarations of exported identifiers; they should be on one line, otherwise the generated godoc looks weird.
 There are also tests, those should pass.

+The GitHub Actions run a security scanner on all of the source code using [gosec](https://github.com/securego/gosec).
+There should be no rule violations here.
+The Makefile provides some convenience targets if you want to run `gosec` on your development machine.

 ## tests

 Docker and docker-compose are used to create environments and run the tests